Chercher pour trouver

 Step 6

-I produce
+I produce my work |

 I develop my project in light of my objectives and the target audience